Channel Islands in the Wars of the Three Kingdoms: History

-From 1642 to 1651, England was torn apart by a series of internal conflicts known as the English Civil War between the Charles I of England (and later Charles II of England) and those who supported Parliament.
+From 1642 to 1651, England was torn apart by a series of internal conflicts known as the English Civil War between Charles I of England (and later Charles II of England) and those who supported Parliament.
 The nature of the engagement was primarily based on whether the monarchy wielded absolute power over its subjects or was a constitutional monarchy and had to rule alongside a legislative body (e.g. English Parliament).
 As the war became more protracted, hostilities eventually spread to other parts of the British Isles (notably Scotland and Ireland) yet the Channel Islands were gradually embroiled in the conflict as well.
 While there was some support for Parliament amongst the island's inhabitants, Jersey under the de Carterets (see Sir George Carteret and Sir Philippe de Carteret II) were able to secure the island for the King throughout much of the civil war period.
 Guernsey, on the other hand, sided with the Parliamentarian cause, though Castle Cornet was held by Royalist sympathiser, governor Sir Peter Osborne, until 1651.

-Beginnings of the Conflict on Jersey
+Beginnings of the conflict on Jersey

 On 26 March 1642 (Note: Dates are O.S. however the start of the year is taken to be 1 January rather than 25 March.
 Therefore 1 January 1641 becomes 1 January 1642.) a petition was presented to the Long Parliament calling for the arrest of the then Governor and Bailiff Sir Philippe de Carteret on charges of mis-government.
-The petitions authors were a committee of several jurats notably Mr De La Hague, Mr Sammares, Mr Maufant, Mr Bisson, and Mr Hérault.
+The petition's authors were a committee of several jurats, notably Mr De La Hague, Mr Sammares, Mr Maufant, Mr Bisson, and Mr Hérault.
 They were joined by an unlikely ally, the Dean of Jersey, David Bandinel.
-The chief charges were those of mis-governance, nepotism and cronyism displayed by Sir Philippe.
+The chief charges were those of mis-governance, nepotism, and cronyism displayed by Sir Philippe.

-One aspect noticeably absent from petition are religious differences which came to dominate similar protests in England, this is due in part to Sir Philippe's own faith which in England would have been seen as favourable to Parliament.
-The dean, on the other hand, had been an enemy of Parliament, being arrested in 1641 for imposing episcopal governance on the island during the 1620s and then jumping bail to return to Jersey.
-Another key figure Pierre d'Assigny was a Huguenot, given shelter by de Carteret on the island and became minister of the Town Church, against the Dean's wishes who was opposed to d'Assigny and de Carteret's Calvinist views.
-In spite of this early friendship d'Assigny would become an enemy of de Carteret.
+Noticeably absent from the petition was discussion of religious differences that came to dominate similar protests in England.
+This was due, in part, to Sir Philippe's own faith, which would have been seen as favourable to Parliament in England.
+However, the Dean had been an enemy of Parliament, having been arrested in 1641 for imposing episcopal governance on the island during the 1620s and then jumping bail to return to Jersey.
+Another key figure, Pierre d'Assigny, was a Huguenot, given shelter by de Carteret on the island and became minister of the Town Church.
+This was against the Dean's wishes, as he was opposed to d'Assigny and de Carteret's Calvinist views.
+In spite of this early friendship, d'Assigny would become an enemy of de Carteret.

-Following the petition, and with the de Carteret name becoming known in Whitehall thanks to the privateering actions of George Carteret (Sir Philippe's nephew) Parliament issued an arrest warrant for Sir Philippe:
+Following the petition, Parliament issued an arrest warrant for Sir Philippe as a result of his notoriety and the privateering actions of his nephew, George Carteret: